thatcherfreeman/log2lin-finder/README.md

 4. Without moving your camera, shorten the shutter speed in one-stop increments until you can't shorten it anymore.
 Hopefully you have around 8 to 12 images.
 5. Make 16-bit tiffs or EXRs of each exposure and throw them in a folder somewhere, I'd recommend resizing them to 1080p.
 6. Run the script with `python processor.py --dir_path <directory of images>`, this should take around a minute.
-7. If the script is working, run it again with `--num_epochs 20` or so to get a more accurate result.
+7. If the script is working, run it again with `--num_epochs X` with `X` in the range of 20-100 to get a more accurate result.

 ## Verifying your results
 As a sanity check, the script will generate a rendering of your images in their log state, with an exposure adjustment being applied in Linear.
 If the log curve parameters are correct, then all images should look the same (excluding noise and clipped pixels).
 You can copy the log curve parameters into the Log Curve DCTL and see if you can match your images in Resolve by applying Gain after converting the images to Linear.